badoo/Chateau/readme.md

 * `com.badoo.chateau.core.repos.istyping.IsTypingDataSource`
 * `com.badoo.chateau.core.repos.users.UserDataSource`

-The next step is to register your implementation so that it can be accessed by the use cases.
-The best place to do is from your Application class' `onCreate()` method like this:

-``
-Repositories.registerRepo(SessionRepository.KEY, new SessionRepository(new ParseSessionDataSource(...)));
-``

-For more example check ChatExampleApp in the ExampleApp module.
+The next step is to make sure that instances of the repositories for these data sources are available to the Use Cases that needs them.
+Exactly how you want to do this is up to you but here are some suggestions:

+* Singletons (easy but could make testing a bit messy)
+* Use a dependency injection framework (e.g. Dagger 2)
+* Instantiate when needed (could work if they have no state)

+In the example app we are using a simple configuration class that contains references to all the needed repositories.
+Please check `com.badoo.chateau.example.ui.ExampleConfiguration` and `com.badoo.chateau.example.ChatExampleApp` for an example of this.

+**TIP:** *If you want to add functionality to the built-in presenters we would in most cases recommend that you add a separate presenter or a composite presenter.
+However, the base class can also be extended using inheritance as long as you take care when dealing with the generic parmeters for the View type.*

 ### UI Integration

-The main part of the UI integration work is to implement the Views (MVP Views that is) that are matched up with the Preseters defined in the Chateau library.
+The main part of the UI integration work is to implement the Views (MVP Views that is) that are matched up with the Presenters defined in the Chateau library.

 For basic functionality (to be able to list the current conversations and read and send messages in a conversation) you will need to implement the following views.